 Access the Preferences dialog by selecting File | (located at the bottom of the File menu).

 This features a tree-like navigation structure that helps you quickly find and set system-wide preferences.
 The current preference settings will be retained by SOLIDWORKS PCB but can also be saved or loaded to/from a single compressed format file (DXPPreferences*.
-DXPPrf) with SOLIDWORKS PCB and SOLIDWORKS PCB buttons.
+DXPPrf) with and buttons.

 GETTING TO KNOW SOLIDWORKS PCB WORKS